aws-samples/sagemaker-ssh-helper/IAM_SSM_Setup.md

 Note that if you connect to AWS from your local CLI as an IAM user, you will need to assume a `USER_ROLE_ARN` when connecting to SageMaker.

+Roughly speaking, the SageMaker role is the role assumed by a cloud compute resource and the user role is the role assumed by you on your local laptop.

 b.
 Execute the following commands (you can copy-paste them as a whole script):

 ```shell